 Kono botan o osu dake desu.

-Just press that button.
+Just press this button.

 もう一枚お願いします。